 William R. Walsh III, PE, LEED AP

-William R. Walsh is a licensed Professional Engineer (PE) with over twenty years of experience in civil engineering, site planning and project management.
-His experience includes all facets of site planning, engineering and design for a variety of clients including; regulatory permitting, land planning, cemetery design, storm water management, site designs for residential and institutional clients and construction management and administration.
+William R. Walsh is a licensed Professional Engineer with over thirty years of experience in civil engineering, site planning and project management.
+His experience includes all facets of site planning, engineering and design for a variety of clients including regulatory permitting, land planning, cemetery design, storm water management, site designs for residential and institutional clients, and construction management and administration.

-Bill founded Walsh Engineering Associates, Inc. (WEA), in 2009 to provide civil engineering consulting services to clients throughout New England.
+Bill founded WEA in 2009 to provide civil engineering consulting services to clients throughout New England.
 The founding tenet of WEA is to deliver services that address our client needs from project inception to construction completion.
 To this end, Bill provides his personal expertise and attention to satisfy each client’s particular needs and goals.

-Prior to establishing WEA, Bill was a Principal at a Landscape Architecture firm.
-During that time, was involved with the planning, permitting, construction document preparation, bidding and construction administration of large-scale projects including Colby College, the State of Maine Bureau of Veterans’ Services and Sugarloaf USA.
+Prior to establishing WEA, Bill was a Principal at a landscape architecture firm.
+During that time, he was involved with the planning, permitting, construction document preparation, bidding, and construction administration of large-scale projects including Colby College, the State of Maine Bureau of Veterans’ Services, and Sugarloaf USA.

 Michael Walsh, PE, MBA

-Michael J. Walsh is a licensed Professional Engineer (PE) with over twenty years of engineering consulting experience related to environmental compliance, permitting, design, and quality assurance for construction and remediation projects.
+Michael J. Walsh is a licensed Professional Engineer with over thirty years of engineering consulting experience related to environmental compliance, permitting, design, and quality assurance for construction and remediation projects.

-Michael joined Walsh Engineering Associates, Inc. (WEA) in 2013 as Vice President/Senior Engineer providing project management and engineering services for private and public clients including construction management, stormwater compliance and permitting, oil storage (SPCC) plans, solid waste facility design and permitting, landfill expansions and closure quality assurance, and remediation.
+Michael joined WEA in 2013 as Vice President/Senior Engineer providing project management and engineering services for private and public clients including construction management, stormwater compliance and permitting, remediation, oil storage (SPCC) plans, solid waste facility design and permitting, landfill expansions and closure quality assurance.

-Prior to joining WEA, Michael was Vice President at a Maine-based environmental consulting firm responsible for managing the firm’s environmental consulting service staff and managing projects.
-Michael brings a broad background of environmental compliance, permitting, quality control and quality assurance, project design, and site remediation.
+Prior to joining WEA, Michael was vice president at a Maine-based consulting firm responsible for managing the firm’s environmental consulting service staff and projects.
+Michael brings a broad background of environmental compliance, permitting, quality control and quality assurance, project design, and site remediation to WEA.

-Recent projects include Maine Energy Recovery Company Demolition and Remediation, KTI Bio Fuels, Inc. Site Improvement Project, Verso Paper Phase I Landfill Expansion, Lewiston Landfill Phase III Expansion, and MaineDOT facility compliance support.
+Recent projects include the Maine Energy Recovery Company demolition and remediation, the KTI Bio Fuels, Inc. site improvement project, the Verso Paper Phase I landfill expansion, the Lewiston Landfill Phase III expansion, and MaineDOT facility compliance support.

 Norman G. Chamberlain II, PE